House passes $15 minimum wage bill

 Some Democrats, such as Rep. Tom O'Halleran of Arizona, introduced an amendment to the legislation that would require the Government Accountability Office to monitor the economic and employment impacts of the gradual increase and then submit a report to Congress after the second increase but before the third.
 It also requires Congress to assess the report's findings and potentially delay or modify the wage increases.
 The amendment was adopted Thursday with a vote of 248-181.

-The bill, however, would most likely fail to pass the Republican-dominated Senate.
+The bill, however, is unlikely to pass the Republican-dominated Senate.
 GOP leaders have branded the measure as a jobs killer and claimed it would be devastating to working families.

-Earlier this week, House Minority Whip Steve Scalise, R-La., said raising the minimum wage would “eviscerate millions of American jobs,” citing a July report from the Congressional Budget Office that said that 3.7 million Americans would lose their job if the measure is adopted.
+This week, House Minority Whip Steve Scalise, R-La., said raising the minimum wage would “eviscerate millions of American jobs,” citing a July report from the Congressional Budget Office that said 3.7 million Americans would lose their jobs if the measure is adopted.